 Installation and Configuration

-Install apache web server using following command
+Install apache web server using the following command

 apt-get install apache2

-Install OpenSSL package using following command
+Install OpenSSL package using the following command

 apt-get install openssl.